Every family should have access to affordable quality early education.

 Fee relief for all families with children in preschool

-Starting in 2023, the NSW Government is making a landmark investment of $1.4 billion over 4 years to provide fee-relief for families with children in preschool.
+Starting in 2023, an investment of $1.3 billion over 4 years will provide fee-relief for families with children in preschool.

 Funding for 3-year-old preschool in long day care will also be introduced for the first time.
-We are committing an additional $64.1 million over 2 years to trial funding support to long day care services to enable more 3-year-old children to participate in a preschool program.
+An additional $64.1 million over 2 years has been committed to trial funding support to long day care services to enable more 3-year-old children to participate in a preschool program.

 What this means for families